5 Best Georgetown Tours in Washington DC

 Food Tour| ©James Schwartz

 Do you like to try new foods in the places you visit?
-Then you can't pass up this tour made for foodies like you.
-Enjoy a walking tour to visit a number of local restaurants in Georgetown while learning about its history.
-If you're interested in this type of experience, I recommend one of our Washington food tours.
+Then you can't miss this tour made for foodies like you.
+Enjoy a walking tour to visit a number of local restaurants in Georgetown while learning about their history.
+If you are interested in this type of experience, I recommend one of the foodie tours of Washington.

-The tour will start at the Chesapeake and Ohio Canal, from here you will walk about 20 minutes with your guide and group to the first local restaurant.
-Restaurant stops will be approximately every 20 minutes, so don't worry, it will be enough time to try small samples of food while listening to your guide.
+The tour will start at the Chesapeake and Ohio Canal, from there you will walk about 20 minutes with your guide and group to the first local restaurant.
+You will stop at restaurants approximately every 20 minutes - don't worry, it will be enough time to try small samples of food while listening to your guide.

 Depending on the type of food and the restaurant, you will either sit at a table or do your tasting standing up.
-Among the restaurants to visit you will find dishes inspired by Italian food, others are much more indigenous to the area, blending the flavors of the northern and southern United States.
+Among the restaurants to visit you will find Italian-inspired dishes, others are much more indigenous to the area, blending the flavors of the northern and southern United States.
 You will also taste traditional charcuterie, American bakery, among other things.

 Details of interest